ajoshiusc/dr-csi-reg/README.md

 **Part of the Diffusion-Relaxation Suite**

-A robust spectral MRI data nonlinear registration module with enhanced error handling and field preservation.
-This module provides specialized tools for registering diffusion-relaxation spectral imaging data within the broader Diffusion-Relaxation Suite ecosystem.
+A robust spectral MRI data nonlinear registration module with.
+This module provides specialized tools for registering diffusion-relaxation spectral imaging data within the broader Diffusion-Relaxation Suite.

-## 🆕 Recent Improvements

-- ✅ **Eliminated Registration Failures**: Fixed SimpleITK mutual information errors using center alignment
-- ✅ **Enhanced Field Preservation**: Preserves all original .mat file metadata fields
-- ✅ **Data Type Preservation**: Maintains original data types (uint16, float64, etc.) without conversion
-- ✅ **Race Condition Protection**: Thread-safe parallel processing with file locking
-- ✅ **Streamlined Pipeline**: Optimized registration workflow (center alignment + PyTorch/MONAI)
-- ✅ **GPU Memory Management**: Better CUDA device handling for parallel operations

 ## 🚀 Quick Start - Module Usage